 Don’t think right after one visit to the vet everything will be perfect.
 You must frequently bring your Australian Shepherd for new appointments.

-His weight needs to be carefully monitored by the professional.
+His weight needs to be carefully monitored by a professional.
 Depending on the progress, your pet’s veterinarian may recommend changes in the treatment.

 Illnesses are also more expensive for you to treat, so be prepared.
 Taking care of an intestinal parasite can demand around $300 from you.
 More severe problems, however, have an even higher cost for treatment.
 Diabetes, for example, may require, on average, $3,000!